kolypto/py-mongosql/README.md

 If all you need is just to know whether something is loaded or not, use MongoQuery.__contains__() instead.

-Remember that every time you use ensure_loaded() on a relationship, you disable filtering for it!
+Remember that every time you use ensure_loaded() on a relationship, you disable the possibility of filtering for it!

 Arguments: